katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.0.37 =
+* Minor shortcode fixes
+* Fix for school lookup to be by zip-code
+* Added caching for various listing meta lookups
+* Added ability to force phone # on registration
+* CSS fixes for jquery-ui compatibility
+* JS fixes in the linkbuilder tool

 = 2.0.36 =
 * Changes to print listing